What is spanking

 - Develop an intergenerational cycle of violence

-Is it a real debate?
+Is it an honest debate?

 There will always be advocates of using violence to teach children proper behavior, especially those from previous generations.

-For example, a child developmental psychologist, Christopher J. Ferguson, reanalyzed research data by controlling for preexisting child behavior differently in individual studies to conclude that spanking had little impact on children16.
+For example, a child developmental psychologist, Christopher J. Ferguson, reanalyzed research data by controlling for preexisting child behavior differently in individual studies to conclude that spanking had little impact on children.16

-Other experts, such as Elizabeth Gershoff from the University of Texas at Austin and George W Holden from Southern Methodist University, disagreed and found new evidence to support their position17.
+Other experts, such as Elizabeth Gershoff from the University of Texas at Austin and George W. Holden from Southern Methodist University, disagreed and found new evidence to support their position.17

 As parents, we don’t only teach behavior.
 We also teach our children values.